-Grants: Grants are available for numerous funding from the State and Federal governments and from private sources.
+Grants: Grants are available from the State and Federal governments and from private sources.
 Cambria has used grants in the past to pay or help pay for numerous projects including the WRF and the restrooms soon to be built on the East Ranch.
-Cambria is somewhat disadvantaged because it is not an official disadvantaged community (San Simeon is).
+Cambria is somewhat at a disadvantage because it is not an official "disadvantaged" community (San Simeon is).
 Continued use of grants is encouraged but they are not a source for continuous revenue.

-New Non-Profit: Formation of a new Non-Profit (501 3c) organization to assume the maintenance and management of District owned properties is a method to reduce the amount of resources, revenues and time, spent on the property.
+New Non-Profit: Formation of a new Non-Profit (501 3c) organization to assume the maintenance and management of District owned properties is a method to reduce the amount of resources -- revenue and time --spent on the property.
 An agreement with the newly formed organization would outline the responsibilities of the organization.
-Possible properties are the Fiscalini Ranch and the Vet's Hall.
-A recent meeting on the Vet's Hall identified that as a solution but the lack of a passionate advocate for a new organization was noted as a barrier.
+Possible properties are the Fiscalini Ranch and the Vets' Hall.
+A recent meeting on the Vets' Hall identified that as a solution, but the lack of a passionate advocate for a new organization was noted as a barrier.
 In discussions with the Friends of the Fiscalini Ranch, they cited a new organization would be in competition with them for funds and would not be welcome.
 They indicated their funding would not allow them to take on the Ranch maintenance.